• Skip to primary navigation

 Ask for Recommendations

 One of the best ways to find a qualified recruiter is to ask former and present colleagues for recommendations.
-Reach out discretely to fellow members of professional associations, LinkedIn contacts, college alumni, friends, neighbors and family members to inquire about their personal experience with recruiters.
+Discretely reach out to fellow members of professional associations, LinkedIn contacts, friends, college alumni, and family members to inquire about their personal experience with recruiters.

 Check Professional Association Resources

 Review the job listings in professional publications and notice which agencies are advertising to members of your group.
-Some professional organizations allow recruiters to present at conferences or staff vendor tables which will provide an opportunity for you to connect with them on a personal level.
+Some professional organizations support recruiters presenting at conferences or staff vendor tables which will provide the chance for you to connect with them on a personal level.

 Meet in Person

 Whenever possible, meet a recruiter in person.
 It’s highly beneficial for both parties.
-The recruiter will have a better idea of your personality and other intangibles that figure into this process.
-We regularly have clients ask, “have you met this candidate in person”?
+The recruiter will have a better idea of your personality and other intangibles that factor into this process.
+We regularly have clients ask, “Have you met this candidate in person?”
 Really can make a difference and will help the recruiter.

 Qualities the Best Legal Recruiters Have